-I understand how the mind works and how people learn far better than your average driving instructor.
+I’m not just another driving instructor, I’m also a qualified hypnotherapist.
+That means I understand how the mind works and how people think far better than your average driving instructor would.

 Why I became a driving instructor